Slack

 - Add

-pendingAcksonce basic send and reply flow are stable. - Add file download and upload support after the session and reply model is correct.
+pendingAcksonly after the current send and reply flow remains locked down. - Add file download and upload support after the session and reply model is correct.

 Code References